Alessandro-Mezzogori/TGDL/specification/TGDL_specification.md

 ```
 use turn <turn identifier>;
 ```

+**ATTENTION phases can contain effects like in an action that is run when the phase is activated before phase events are generated**

 ### Default turn
 The default turn, or default section of the turn, is the block of code that is called on a default `pass` call